Thomfele/nixos/flakes/README.md

 - Adjust your settings in flake.nix
 - SSH is turned on by default, also for root
-- Default username is 'admin', default password is 'passwd'
+- Default username is 'floris', default password is 'passwd'